 Rendition of a typical 230-kV substation as viewed looking northwest from South Sossaman Road and East Elliot Road

-Transmission line structures
+Transmission pole structures

 On Dec.
 10, 2019, the Arizona Corporation Commission approved the Certificate of Environmental Compatibility (CEC) for the construction of infrastructure to serve a commercial customer on the customer's 187-acre parcel for a data center located near Elliot and Sossaman Roads in East Mesa, Arizona.
 Construction activities are expected to begin in January 2022.